The planning applications for this major project were approved at Reading Council Planning Committee on 31st March 2021.

 At Reading Council, our aspiration is to provide Reading with the first-class leisure facilities a town of our size and status deserves.
 Working with our partners, we want to enhance Reading’s reputation as a centre for sport, leisure, culture and events and to contribute to making it an even more attractive place to live, work and invest.

-Within the next three years, we are investing over £40 million in modern new leisure facilities – including a new flagship leisure centre and two brand new swimming pools – delivered in partnership with our new leisure provider, Greenwich Leisure Ltd (GLL).
+We are investing over £40 million in modern new leisure facilities – including a new flagship leisure centre and two brand new swimming pools – delivered in partnership with our new leisure provider, Greenwich Leisure Ltd (GLL).

-We are eagerly anticipating that by 2023, Reading will benefit from:
+Reading will benefit from:

 A modern new-build leisure centre at Rivermead, offering: